 Welcome to Class 1!

 Thank you for looking at our class web-page.
-This page will let you know what we are learning about each half-term, contain suggestions for helping learning at home.
+This page will let you know what we are learning about and contain suggestions for helping learning at home.
 Remember to log in to Tapestry to see photos of what your child has been learning in school and check on our social media pages too!

-Our topic for the second half of Summer term is...
+Our topic for the first half of Spring term is...

 Please make sure your child remembers to bring their zip wallet (which contains their school reading book, small blue reading record and A4 home-school achievement book) to school every day so they have the opportunity to read with an adult.
-Comments will be read every Monday and books will be changed twice a week on Mondays and Fridays.
+Comments/questions will be read every Monday and books will be changed twice a week.
 If you would like a new book earlier than this, then please feel free to come into class before or after school and choose one with your child.

-Please remember if you have any questions or concerns to feel free to come and see me before or after school.
+Please remember if you have any questions or concerns to feel free to come and see me after school.